decentraland/documentation/content/creator/sdk7/getting-started/using-the-cli.md

 ## Initiate a new project

-Run `dcl init` on an empty folder to populate it with the default files of a Decentraland project.
+Run `npx sdk-commands init` on an empty folder to populate it with the default files of a Decentraland project.

 The CLI then prompts you to chose what kind of project, if you want to build a [scene]({{< ref "/content/creator/sdk7/projects/scene-metadata.md" >}}), a [workspace]({{< ref "/content/creator/sdk7/projects/workspaces.md" >}}) or a [smart wearable]({{< ref "/content/creator/sdk7/projects/smart-wearables.md" >}}).
 If selecting a scene, the CLI prompts you about what base project to use as a starting point.

 ## Run a preview

-Run `dcl start` on the root level of a scene, workspace, or smart wearable project to open a preview in a browser window.
+Run `npm start` on the root level of a scene, workspace, or smart wearable project to open a preview in a browser window.

 See [preview scenes]({{< ref "/content/creator/sdk7/getting-started/preview-scene.md" >}}) for details and special options when running a preview.

 ## Build

-Run `dcl build` to build your project.
+Run `npm build` to build your project.
 Decentraland scenes are written in TypeScript, but they are built to minified JavaScript when published.
 See [coding scenes]({{< ref "/content/creator/sdk7/getting-started/coding-scenes.md" >}}) for more details.

 The build command is optional, as it also runs in the background before deploying (although you can add a flag to skip it).

-The build command runs more rigurous type checks than those that run with `dcl start`, running it can sometimes be helpful to debug a scene.
+The build command runs more rigurous type checks than those that run with `npm start`, running it can sometimes be helpful to debug a scene.

 ## Deploy a scene